prithajnath/resume/README.md

 - May 2022 to May 2024
 - New York, New York
-- Implemented ETL pipelines to daily ingest sales, inventory and revenue data using Airflow, Python and SQL
+- Implemented ETL pipelines to daily ingest sales, inventory and revenue data using Apache Airflow, Python and SQL
-- Added sanity checks to ensure data quality for machine learning algorithms like k-nearest neighbords and regression models for time-series data.
+- Added sanity checks to ensure data quality for machine learning algorithms like k-nearest neighbords and time-series regression
 - Implemented a competitor dashboard by analayzing inventory, revenue and sales data from clients' competitors using Flask, SQL, PostgreSQL and Redshift
 - Improved API response time by 50% (10s to 4.8s) through PostgreSQL query optimization that enabled real-time reports on historical sales and inventory data
 - Reduced Redis memory footprint by 60% by re-factoring background job module